Skip to main content

 (4) A system capable of reducing the exhaust gas temperature below three hundred and two degrees Fahrenheit;

 (5) An automatic engine shutdown system that shuts off the engine before the exhaust gas temperature reaches three hundred and two degrees Fahrenheit and, if water-jacketed components are used, before the engine coolant temperature reaches two hundred and twelve degrees Fahrenheit.
-A warning shall be provided to alert the equipment operator prior to engine shutdown;
+A warning is to be provided to alert the equipment operator prior to engine shutdown;

 (6) A spark arrestor system;